What Is Kubernetes Security?

 The last step in a containerized application lifecycle is deploying it as a pod and running it as a container in a Kubernetes node.
-Even if you have scanned your container images, secured your Kubernetes API and configured the kubelet correctly, some vulnerabilities can come up during runtime:
+Even if you have done everything correctly, vulnerabilities such as misconfigurations, zero-day vulnerabilities, privilege escalations, and malware can come up during runtime.

-Runtime security in Kubernetes means protecting containers against active threats while they are running.
-There are open-source tools like seccomp, AppArmor or SELinux that focus on privilege escalations and limiting access to the binaries on Linux systems, but they are not sufficient for runtime protection from malware.
+To protect against active threats while containers are running, you can adopt open-source tools like seccomp, AppArmor or SELinux that focus on privilege escalations and limiting access to the binaries on Linux systems.
+While this offers some protection, it is not enough for runtime protection from malware.

-If you’re looking for a cloud-native and modern solution, you can check out CrowdStrike Cloud Workload Protection, a security isolation solution that can work across multiple cloud providers and secures both nodes and containers running on the nodes.
+For full protection, download a cloud-native and modern solution like CrowdStrike Falcon Cloud Security, a security isolation solution that can work across multiple cloud providers and secures both nodes and containers running on the nodes.

 What are some Kubernetes Security Best Practices?

-- Third-party authentication: Integrate an external authentication provider and use already-defined user groups for authorization to access your Kubernetes API.
+5. Third-party Authentication: Integrate an external authentication provider and use already-defined user groups for authorization to access your Kubernetes API.